Ameer1503/JavaScript_lessons/README.md

 Project 2 is a BlackJack Game.

-project 3 is an Emoji Fighter
+Project 3 is an Emoji Fighter

+Project 4 is a  email $ url Leads tracker Chrome extention tool